Higher weak (co)limits, adjoint functor theorems, and higher Brown representability

-Therefore it remains to identify $N(\Nec' \downarrow X)$.
+Lastly, it remains to identify $N(\Nec' \downarrow X)$.
 There is an inclusion functor of those necklaces in $X$ of the form $\Delta^k \to X$.
 We claim that $\tau$ induces a weak equivalence of simplicial sets after passing to the nerves.
-By Quillen's Theorem A (see, for example, \cite[Corollary 4.1.3.3]{HTT}), it suffices to prove that the slice category $\big( \tau \downarrow (T, T \to X) \big)$ has weakly contractible nerve for every object $(T, T \to X)$ in $(\Nec' \downarrow X)$.
+By Quillen's Theorem A (see, for example, \cite[Corollary 4.1.3.3]{HTT}), it suffices to prove that the slice category $\tau_{/(T, b)}$ has weakly contractible nerve for every object $(T, b \colon T \to X)$ in $(\Nec' \downarrow X)$.
 Note that this slice category can be identified with the slice category $(\Delta \downarrow T)$.
-Since $N(\Delta \downarrow T)$ is weakly equivalent to $T$ and $T$ is weakly contractible, we conclude that $N(\tau)$ is a weak equivalence.
-Moreover, the simplicial set $N(\Delta \downarrow X)$ is weakly equivalent to $X$, therefore it follows that the mapping space $\Map_{\MM}(0,1)$ is weakly equivalent to $X$.
-Since $X$ is $(n-1)$-connected by assumption, this completes the proof of the lemma. \end{proof}
+Since $N(\Delta \downarrow T)$ is weakly equivalent to $T$ and $T$ is weakly contractible, we can then conclude that $N(\tau)$ is a weak equivalence.
+Also, the simplicial set $N(\Delta \downarrow X)$ is weakly equivalent to $X$.

+In conclusion, the mapping space $\Map_{\MM}(0,1)$ is weakly equivalent to $X$.
+Since $X$ is $(n-1)$-connected by assumption, this completes the proof of the lemma.

+We are now ready to prove Lemma \ref{criterionB} (Criterion B) on the comparison between weakly initial sets and (hypo)initial objects.

 \textbf{Proof of Lemma \ref{criterionB} (Criterion B).} We first prove (1).
 As remarked earlier, a hypoinitial object is clearly weakly initial, so one direction is obvious.
-Conversely, suppose that $\C$ has a weakly initial set $S$.
+Conversely, suppose that $\C$ has a small weakly initial set $S$.
 We denote by $\C_S$ the full subcategory of $\C$ which is spanned by the objects in $S$.
 Note that $\C_S$ is essentially small since $\C$ is locally small.
-We will prove the following two claims: \begin{enumerate} \item[(i)] The inclusion $\iota \colon \C_S \to \C$ is coinitial (see \cite[4.1.1]{HTT}, \cite[2.4]{NRS} for the definition and properties of coinitial maps). \item[(ii)] The inclusion $\iota \colon \C_S \to \C$ admits a cone $\iota^{\triangleleft} \colon \C_S^{\triangleleft} \to \C$. \end{enumerate} Assuming (i), it follows that the canonical ``restriction'' functor $\C_{/\id} \to \C_{/\iota}$ is an equivalence of $\infty$-categories.
-Assuming (ii), there is a cone $\iota^{\triangleleft}$ which defines an object in $\C_{/\iota}$.
+We will prove the following two claims: \begin{enumerate} \item[(i)] The inclusion $\iota \colon \C_S \to \C$ admits a cone $\iota^{\triangleleft} \colon \C_S^{\triangleleft} \to \C$. \item[(ii)] The inclusion $\iota \colon \C_S \to \C$ is coinitial (see \cite[4.1.1]{HTT}, \cite[2.4]{NRS} for the definition and properties of coinitial maps). \end{enumerate} Assuming (ii), it follows that the canonical ``restriction'' functor $\C_{/\id} \to \C_{/\iota}$ is an equivalence of $\infty$-categories.
+Assuming (i), there is a cone $\iota^{\triangleleft}$ which defines an object in $\C_{/\iota}$.
 Then this can be lifted to an object in $\C_{/\id}$, that is, a cone on the identity $\id \colon \C \to \C$, as required.
 Thus, the proof of (1) will be complete once we prove (i) and (ii).